jacobandreas/writing/_posts/2015-07-07-obergefell.md

    something fundamental.
 (Social, "spiritual"; not just legal.)

 3. This is precisely why Kennedy's opinion reads like a piece of poetry.
-How do you convince a jurist that exclusion from this particular (and, I insist, arbitrary) legal relationship amounts to a deprivation of life and liberty?
+How do you convince a jurist that exclusion from this particular legal relationship amounts to a deprivation of life and liberty?

 4. Roberts: